simzeee/FindAFarm/README.md

 ![](githubReadMe/oneFarmImages.png)
 ![](githubReadMe/oneFarmEdit.png)

 When creating a farm, the farmer must choose their location and input the various characteristics as as well as photos and amenities that they will offer.
+There is a searchable Google Maps interface that allows farmer's to easily located their farm and click the map to set their location.

 ![](githubReadMe/createFarmForm.png)